syncsynchalt/mutato/README.md

 Changing the numbers has a noticeable effect on the evolution of the programs.

-steps
+ticks
 -----

-Each instruction runs in one step, and reaching the end of the code loop also takes one step.
-The two battling mutos execute steps in turn.
+Each instruction runs in one tick, and resetting the loop also takes one tick.
+The two battling mutos execute ticks in turn.